Get Personal Loan Rates

-Debt settlement is essentially negotiating with your creditors or having a company negotiate on your behalf to have your creditors accept less than the amount you owe.
-You’ve probably seen or heard commercials advertising debt settlement programs that claim to save you thousands of dollars.
-What these advertisements don’t tell you is how debt settlement programs work and the consequences of debt settlement programs.
+Debt settlement is a type of debt relief in which you negotiate with your creditors or use a company to negotiate on your behalf to have your creditors accept less than the amount you owe.
+You’ve probably seen or heard commercials advertising debt settlement and debt relief programs that claim to save you thousands of dollars.
+What these advertisements don’t tell you is how debt settlement programs work and the consequences of debt settlement.

-Most debt settlement programs follow the same basic steps to get creditors to negotiate your unsecured debt.
+Most debt settlement programs, whether you need credit relief or your loans settled, follow the same basic steps to get creditors to negotiate your debt.
 Your debt settlement program will have you stop making payments on your debt—usually for six months or more, according to the National Foundation for Credit Counseling (NFCC)—to give creditors the impression you can’t afford your debts.
 Many debt settlement companies will ask you to deposit money into a savings account each month to start saving money that you can put toward an eventual lump-sum settlement agreement.

 Once the debt settlement company thinks it can negotiate a lower amount on the debt you owe with the creditor and you have a lump sum ready to pay the hopeful amount, the company will start negotiating with your creditors.
 If a settlement amount is agreed upon, the amount will be paid and the debt will be considered paid in full.

-Unfortunately, debt settlement doesn’t always work.
+Unfortunately, debt settlement doesn’t always work, even with some of the self-proclaimed best debt relief programs.
 Some creditors won’t settle your account and others sell your account to a collections agency that won’t negotiate.
 In this case, you either have to pay the debt off including all interest and late fees incurred, wait for the statute of limitations to expire on unsecured debt or claim bankruptcy to get rid of the debt.

 The Federal Trade Commission (FTC) banned the practice of charging upfront fees, but the rule only covers for-profit debt settlement companies that offer their services over the phone.
 Some debt settlement programs may still charge an upfront fee, and those companies should be avoided.
-Today, most debt settlement programs charge you a flat percent of the debt originally owed when you start the program—usually 13% to 20%—or a percent of the debt the program negotiated away, sometimes as high as 35%.
-The companies may charge a monthly fee to participate in the program or an administrative fee to manage the debt settlement program.
+Today, most national debt relief programs charge you a flat percentage of the debt originally owed when you start the program—usually 13% to 20%—or a percentage of the debt the program negotiated away, sometimes as high as 35%.
+The companies may charge a monthly fee to participate in the program or an administrative fee to manage the debt relief program.

 For instance, if you owed $40,000 before entering the debt settlement program and the company charges 15% of the amount of debt owed, you’d pay a total of $6,000 to the debt settlement company.
 If the company charges 30% of the debt reduction and the company reduces your debt by $15,000, you’d owe $4,500.